Awerito/senncodes/README.md

 - *The valid codes ended up being exactly 300 out of 11907 candidates, giving the code a performance of ~2.5% of likelihood to find a valid code*
 - *The scripts don't search for audio codes, they do not share the same pattern*
+- *The `data/extras.txt` contains codes found manually doe to not have the same patterns*